All About Firewood

 A half cord is half of a full cord, so 4 feet x 4 feet x 4 feet, totaling 64 cubic feet of wood.

 Sometimes a firewood dealer will sell wood by the face cord, which is 4 feet wide x 4 feet tall by 3 feet deep, which equals 48 cubic feet.

 A full-size pickup (with an 8-foot bed) can typically carry less than a half a cord of wood, since the bed rails are less than 2 feet tall.
 A face cord will fill a normal 8-foot pickup bed.
-(Most full size pickup truck beds measure 8 feet long x 4 feet wide x 1.5 feet tall)
+(Most full size pickup truck beds measure 8 feet long x 4 feet wide x 18 inches tall)